FinleyMcIlwaine/graphql-engine-profiling-demo/README.md

 ### Build the images

 > **NOTE:** There are `linux/amd64` and `linux/arm64` images published on Docker
-> Hub which are already listed in the `docker-compose.yml`, so building the
+> Hub which are already listed in the `docker-compose.yml`, but they may be out
-> images yourself is only necessary if the pre-built images are not acceptable
+> of date or otherwise unacceptable, hence these instructions.
-> for some reason.
-Skip to [Start the containers](#start-the-containers) to use
-> the prebuilt images.
+> Skip to [Start the containers](#start-the-containers) to use the prebuilt images.

 Begin by building the base benchmarking image:
 ```bash